Child Visitation Rights Lawyer in Pleasant Grove Alabama

 Custody

 Custody involves the legal responsibility and authority to make major decisions about a child’s welfare, including education, health care, and religion.
 In Alabama, custody can be shared or sole, depending on what best serves the child’s interests.
-Depending on circumstances, courts will determine custody arrangements that promote stability and the child’s well-being, often considering parental capabilities, the child’s preferences, and the existing living situation.
+Courts consider parental capabilities, the child’s preferences, and the existing living situation in their determinations.

 Visitation